 The Foundation does not accept unsolicited grant applications.

 While unsolicited written materials will not be favorably reviewed, an organization may call the Foundation at any time to discuss the possibility of applying for funds.
-We recommend, prior to any call, a careful review of the Foundation’s sectors, as described on this website.
-Inquiries for a particular program should be directed to the Program Officer indicated for that area, as noted in each sector’s description.
+We recommend, prior to any call, a careful review of the Foundation’s grant portfolios, as described on this website.
+Inquiries for a particular program should be directed to the Program Officer indicated for that area, as noted in each portfolio’s description.

 Internal policies further guide funding decisions as follows: